Influenza (Flu) Fact Sheet

 - Some people may have vomiting and diarrhea, though this is more common in children than adults

 * It's important to note that not everyone with flu will have a fever.

 What are the complications associated with the flu?

-Some of the complications caused by flu include pneumonia, dehydration, and worsening of chronic medical conditions, such as heart or lung disease, asthma or diabetes.
-Children may get sinus problems and ear infections.
+Some of the complications caused by flu include pneumonia, ear infections, sinus infections, dehydration, and worsening of chronic medical conditions, such as heart or lung disease, asthma or diabetes.

 How is the flu spread?

 The flu is spread in droplets released by coughing and sneezing.
-It usually spreads from person to person, though occasionally people may be infected by touching something with virus on it and then touching their mouth or nose.
+It usually spreads from person to person, though occasionally people may be infected by touching something with virus on it and then touching their eyes, nose, or mouth.